 A field placement which integrates coursework with a planned and supervised professional experience designed to complement and enhance the student's academic program.
 Individualized programs must be formulated with, and approved by, appropriate faculty sponsors and cooperative education coordinators.
-May be repeated for credit.
-Graded Cr/NCr.
+Repeatable for credit.
 Note: a maximum of 4 S/U or Cr/NCr hours may be counted toward a graduate degree and must be taken in consultation with the graduate advisor for an approved graduate plan of study.
 Prerequisite: satisfactory academic standing prior to the first job assignment.

 MUSE 790.
 Special Topics in Music (1-4).

 For individual or group instruction.
 Individual study enrollment requires departmental consent.
-Repeatable with departmental consent.
+Repeatable for credit with departmental consent.